 The Profile of the Profession is major study of those working in Scotland’s legal sector.
-It was last conducted in May 2018, with more than 3,000 Scottish solicitors taking part.
+It was last conducted in May 2018, with more than 2,700 Scottish solicitors and accredited paralegals taking part.

 Previous survey results have helped us to: